Macedonia PM hails 'historic' deal with Greece to resolve name row - Journal du Cameroun

-Macedonia Prime Minister Zoran Zaev hailed a “historic solution” on Tuesday after Skopje and Athens resolved a longstanding row by agreeing to rename his country the Republic of North Macedonia.
+Macedonia and Greece on Tuesday resolved a nearly three-decade row by agreeing to call it the Republic of North Macedonia, as Skopje hailed a “historic solution” to a dispute which had blocked its bid to join the EU and NATO.

-The 27-year dispute has led to frequent disagreement and protests, but the two countries agreed on the new title of the former Yugoslav republic after months of intensive diplomacy.
+Macedonian Prime Minister Zoran Zaev said the two sides agreed to the rename the former Yugoslav republic after months of intensive diplomacy.

 “There is an agreement.
 We have a historic solution after two and a half decades.
 Our agreement includes Republic of North Macedonia for overall use,” Zaev told reporters in the capital Skopje.